-I was skeptical at first and had my VP Marketing look himself up

-- everything in his "cluster" matched him exactly except for one magazine that they said he read - Popular Mechanic - and that was the only inaccuracy!
-He then looked himself up a few years later after getting married and having a baby, and sure enough the new "cluster" that they matched him up to was again spot-on.
+I was skeptical at first and had my former VP of Marketing look himself up.
+Everything in his "cluster" matched him exactly except for one magazine that they said he read - Popular Mechanic - and that was the only inaccuracy!
+He then looked himself up a few years later after getting married and having a baby, and sure enough the new "cluster" that they matched him to was spot-on.
 In a way, pretty scary - big brother for marketing is here.
 But you can take advantage of that for your business!

-Once the analysis is complete, this service matches up similar people to those that already purchase your product or service and sell you the mailing list.
+Once the analysis is complete, this service matches up similar people to those that already purchase your product or service, and then lets you purchase a mailing list of those people.
 I call this "micro-marketing," and now you know the secret to successfully cloning your best customers; over and over and over again.